openharmony/docs/en/application-dev/basic-services/account/manage-application-account.md

    });
    ```

-## Removing an App Account
+## Removing an Application Account

-Remove the app account after the user logs out of the system.
+Remove the application account after the user logs out of the system.

 **Procedure**

-1. Use [removeAccount](../../reference/apis-basic-services-kit/js-apis-appAccount.md#removeaccount9) to remove the app account.
+1. Use [removeAccount](../../reference/apis-basic-services-kit/js-apis-appAccount.md#removeaccount9) to remove the application account.

    ```ts
    let name: string = 'Zhangsan';